-Assessments and observations indicate progress in individual cases; this is evident through assessments, teacher observations, qualitative data from pupil voice conversations and an increase in participation of wider curricular and enrichment activities, with 77% of disadvantaged children currently involved in activities, as recorded on the school Time to Shine tracker.
-Emotional health and wellbeing remains a challenge however, and we recognise that progress must be sustained and approaches embedded.
+Assessments and observations indicate progress in individual cases where Emotional Health and Wellbeing plans are in place; this is evident through assessments, teacher observations, qualitative data from pupil voice conversations and an increase in participation of wider curricular and enrichment activities amongst our disadvantaged children, with 79% of disadvantaged children currently involved in activities, as recorded on the school Time to Shine tracker.
+It is recognised that there is a need for wider monitoring of emotional health and wellbeing and steps to achieve this are detailed in our Wider Strategies section, which will help to ensure this outcome is met.